dshr/cv/readme.md

 # My CV

-Note to self: to generate pdf run `pandoc -s cv.md -c styles.css -o cv.html && weasyprint cv.html cv.pdf -s styles.css`.
-Pipes won't work because of the way Pandoc handles CSS.
+Note to self: to generate pdf run `make` and then open HTML in Chrome and print.
+Uses Pandoc to process Markdown.